-George Coleman left the Davis Quintet in March or April 1964, leaving Davis once
+George Coleman departed from the Davis Quintet in May 1964, leaving Davis

-again without a saxophone player.
-In April Gary Peacock replaced Carter, who took
+once again without a saxophone player.
+In April Gary Peacock replaced Carter, who

-a job with Sonny Rollins.
-By June Peacock left to join the Bill Evans Trio, and
+took a job with Sonny Rollins.
+By May Peacock left to join the Bill Evans Trio,

 up his group and is keeping only drummer Tony Williams and pianist Herbie Hancock.